Sister Christine: Religious initiation

 When Christine and Funke attended the first Saturday lecture, they learned that Vivekananda was initiating some of his disciples.
 The next Sunday afternoon, Vivekananda told Christine that he did not know Christine well enough to feel sure if she was ready for initiation.
 He then added that he possessed a power which he used very rarely—the power of reading someone's mind.
 He asked Christine's permission to read her mind to get to know if she was mentally prepared for initiation.
 Christine assented and after he starting to read her mind Vivekananda asked her again: "May I read all?"
 Christine again assented.
 On the following day he initiated her.
 Vivekananda gave Christine a mantra and made her his disciple.
 Christine later said that Vivekananda was apparently satisfied after reading her mind.

-Vows of Bramhacharya
+Vows of Brahmacharya

 During the lectures, Christine became one of the chosen and favourite students of Vivekananda.
 He gave five disciples vows of Brahmacharya (lifelong celibacy), and Christine was one of them.
 Vivekananda dedicated her to the Divine Mother and reserved her for his Indian works.
 Christine and Funke continued to attend Vivekananda's lectures until he left for New York on 7 August 1895.